StephanWeinhold/pimcore-api/README.md

 #### Calling the API

+The API is based on REST.
+So you can receive data via a simple URL-call.
 The most basic way to call it is:

 <pre>https://YOUR_URL/OBJECT_TYPE/OBJECT_ID/?apiKey=YOUR_API_KEY</pre>